DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 );
 ```

-There you go.
-That looks a lot shorter.<!--  To be fair, it is necessary to mention that TypeScript does not check for types within the bracket notation! -->
-We can now also generilise the selectors:
+There we go.
+That looks a lot shorter.
+We can now generilise the selectors, too.

 ```ts
 export const selectBookState = createFeatureSelector<fromBook.State>(